Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Vanicream Daily Facial Moisturizer SPF 30

 Vanicream Daily Facial Moisturizer with SPF 30 is critical for daytime on skin cycling days.
 You're exfoliating and using retinoids at night, which makes your skin more sun-sensitive.
 SPF 30 during the day is non-negotiable.
 The barrier-protecting formula won't irritate after treatment nights.
-Fragrance-free and dermatologist-tested. highly rated by customers from skin cyclers who appreciate that this works with active treatment protocols.
+Fragrance-free and dermatologist-tested.
+Well-reviewed on Amazon from skin cyclers who appreciate that this works with active treatment protocols.
 The SPF is crucial — you cannot skip this on skin cycling days because UV exposure will negate your efforts and cause irritation.

 People wanting SPF 50+ (this is SPF 30, adequate for most), those avoiding chemical sunscreens, anyone wanting tinted coverage (this is clear)